mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 Learners start by playing and remixing a broken and incomplete (half baked) game.

 One of the first design choices that emerged was to start with a common but incomplete template of a 2D platform game which they then adapted to their own designs in an increasingly sophisticated way.
 Instinctively I gravitated towards a technique that I would later find to be documented as the Use-Modify-Create model.

+This is line with a lot of the research indicated that at good way of starting is by remixing and altering the code of others.

+Rather than remixing from an existing community of games however I wanted to try another approach - that of using a Half Baked game.
+A concept was introduced to the field by Kynigos who describes the process of starting with a deliberately incomplete or inappropriate game to provoke students to change it.

 <!-- The main mission supported by a narrative device of Aliens coming to earth to judge our games.  -->